emilhornlund/quiz/CONTRIBUTING.md

 - Include a summary of changes and link to any related issues.
 - Make sure your code passes linting and tests.
 - Keep PRs focused and small if possible.
+- Only submit original work or code you have the legal right to contribute; do not include code from sources with incompatible licenses.

 ## Style Guide